 Youth Passageways has adopted these principles to guide its operations.
-It is our hope that this document may support affiliated organizations in create their own working agreements, standards, and relations capable of addressing and caring for the needs that arise through their good work.
-This is a living document which will be regularly updated.
+It is our hope that this document may support affiliated organizations in creating their own working agreements, standards, and relations capable of addressing and caring for the needs that arise through their good work.
+This is a living document, which will be regularly updated.
 Please submit feedback, comments, and stories about how this document is being used to: firstname.lastname@example.org.

 Rite of passage ceremonies are both old and new, and can be learned, inherited, gifted, created and experienced, in many contexts.
-It has been the experience of many in this network and beyond that there is tremendous gift and beauty in this, and also that disputes can arise in the construction, use, and sharing of ritual practices and language.
+It has been the experience of many in this network and beyond that there is a tremendous gift and beauty in this, and also that disputes can arise in the construction, use, and sharing of ritual practices and language.

-Many of these disputes have their roots in the centuries of violence, genocide, intentional cultural destruction.
+Many of these disputes have their roots in the centuries of violence, genocide, and intentional cultural destruction.
 Continued inequities reinforce deep wounds within and between cultures.
 These dynamics occur between indigenous and settler cultures, and diasporic communities and “dominant” cultures.
 In unique ways, each of these groups has suffered from uprooting and historical trauma.
-The circumstances by which each of us have lost or been ripped from our indigeneity constitutes a specific history and carries specific wounds and responsibilities.
+The circumstances by which each of us have lost or been ripped from our indigeneity constitutes a specific history, and carries specific wounds and responsibilities.
 Because of the complex fabric of history we may play the roles of both colonizers and colonized, the under/over privileged, depending on the context.
 All of these factors influence what is possible and what is challenging in the delivery of rite of passage ceremonies and processes.

 The contemporary rites of passage movement stands indebted to many cultural traditions which have in best-case scenarios gifted practices and in many cases suffered theft or appropriation.
 Particularly important to acknowledge are indigenous societies for their centuries- and millennia-long cultural practices in human development.
 They have provided a formative influence on contemporary movements theoretically, aesthetically, and in terms of actual ritual practices.
 We also recognize that human beings, regardless of cultural background or connection to tradition, have painstakingly fought to reclaim lost cultural traditions, and by direct communion, inspiration, and intuition, have created new forms of initiation and other cultural rituals and ceremonies that have validity for their communities and beyond.
 The intersection of these truths needs particular care and attention, especially for a national youth rites of passage network.
 With discernment, we respect both established and emergent practices with all of the attendant complexities that this entails.